-The gene editing technology CRISPR has prompted both breathless predictions of medical breakthroughs and warnings of apocalypse.
+The gene editing technology CRISPR has prompted both breathless predictions of medical breakthroughs and warnings of the apocalypse.
 Yale Insights asked Dr. Greg Licholai, a biotech entrepreneur and a lecturer at Yale SOM, to explain CRISPR’s potential and dangers.

 Recently, HBO’s John Oliver opened a Last Week Tonight segment with a series of video clips about gene editing—some of them news reports promising amazing breakthroughs, others movie scenes depicting genetic engineering gone terribly wrong.